Followers

 The Carolinas

-In the Cape Fear area near Wilmington, North Carolina, superior knowledge of the coastal and inland waterways enabled the rebels to prevent reinforcements by sea and kept the critical state in American hands from February 1777 until a second invasion force of British troops arrived in 1780.
-Then began a prolonged guerrilla type war along the treacherous Cape Fear River.
-British warships patrolled, while blockade runners attempted to smuggle invaluable supplies.
-Both sides depended on local knowledge of the waterways to achieve success.
+In the Cape Fear area near Wilmington, North Carolina, superior knowledge of the coastal and inland waterways enabled the rebels to prevent reinforcements by sea, keeping the crucial state in American hands from February 1777 until a second wave of British troops arrived in 1780.
+This marked the start of a prolonged guerrilla-style war along the dangerous Cape Fear River.
+British warships patrolled while blockade runners attempted to smuggle valuable supplies.
+Both sides depended on local knowledge of the waterways to succeed.

 In the savage guerrilla war along North Carolina's coast,